InfoAmazonia/newsroom/README.md

 ## Developing

-Download this repository and start your own project as a new repository. **Clone this repository only if you have contributions for the JEO Blank itself**.
+Download this repository and start your own project as a new repository. **Fork this repository only if you have contributions for the JEO Blank itself**.